 3. Baptism as Part of the Mission of the Church

 The church’s mission is to make disciples for Jesus.
 How do we do that?
 By baptizing them into God’s triune name and teaching them to observe all Jesus commanded us (Matthew 28:18-20).
 Baptism is the first public act of obedient discipleship to Christ.
 If it’s not an afterthought to our mission, then why make it an afterthought to our meetings?

 4. The Membership of the Church

-Baptism is how we go public with our Christian faith, not only individually, but in our association with Christ’s visible body.
+Baptism is how we go public with our Christian faith.
+Not only individually, but in our association with Christ’s visible body.
 Paul says, “For in one Spirit we were all baptized into one body . . . ” (1 Corinthians 12:13).
-Because we were baptized into individual union with Christ, our baptism also unites us to Christ’s universal body, and every local church is an expression of that universal church—the local makes the invisible (at least partly) visible.
+Because we were baptized into individual union with Christ, our baptism also unites us to Christ’s universal body.
+Every local church is an expression of that universal church—the local makes the invisible (at least partly) visible.
 Therefore, it makes most sense to conduct baptisms while we’re all gathered together as members of Christ’s visible body—in our main public gatherings.

 6. The Training of the Church